scullyio/scully/CONTRIBUTING.md

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**:

+_The command `npm run commit` was previously configured to use all these rules_

 ```
 <type>(<scope>): <subject>